 Get your exam language ready now.
 Write out your intro about the relationship between long-arm statutes and the Constitutional analysis.
-Co and look at some actual long arm statutes.
-Can you see the Go and look at some actual long-arm statutes.
+Go and look at some actual long-arm statutes.
 Can you see the difference between the ones that are broad and the ones that are narrow?
 What kind of language will you examine to figure out whether you have a broad one or a narrow one?
 Choose one broad one and one narrow one.
 Now go back to one of your hypos from earlier in this chapter.
-Write out a corre- sponding analysis for each of your chosen long-arm statutes.
+Write out a corresponding analysis for each of your chosen long-arm statutes.